Avoiding selection bias in gravitational wave astronomy: Introduction

-The problem of selection bias is present in many areas and in some fields is extensively documented.
-In astronomy, Kelly~\cite{Kelly2007} takes a statistical approach to the bias problem which is closest to ours, considering both detected and non-detected events.
+Many areas of astrophysics are subject to such effects, either by intentional selection or thresholding to reduce the background while performing data analysis, or by limited sensitivity of the instrument (e.g. a flux limited survey~\cite{Loredo2007}).
+Examples from the literature include searches for \ac{SNIa}~\cite{Hicken2009}, \acp{GW}~\cite{InspiralS4}, extra-solar planets~\cite{UdrySantos2007} and high energy neutrinos~\cite{Ageron2011,Abbasi2010}; and galaxy cluster surveys~\cite{Allen2011,Cunha2009}.
+Often the aim is to use the resulting set of observations to infer global parameters of interest, e.g. quantities that characterize the population distribution.
+In the case of \ac{SNIa} for example, one may aim to infer cosmological parameters from luminosity distance and redshift measurements.
 In cosmology, the traditional approach has been to produce unbiased \emph{estimators} of individual event parameters~\cite{Landy1992, Mantz2010, HendrySimmons1994, WillickStrauss1998, Lynden-Bell1988} which are then used as input for inference of global quantities.
-Thresholding can be applied to reduce the number of false alarms from a background population to a tolerable level, for example thresholding on radio pulse width is applied to data within the LOFAR NuMoon~\cite{Mevius2012} project.
-The ANTARES~\cite{Martinez2011} neutrino experiment applies a threshold on a fitting parameter to optimise the detection efficiency of cosmic neutrinos whilst minimising the effect of the atmospheric neutrino and muon background.
-In gravitational wave searches~\cite{2010PhRvD..81j2001A}, thresholds are set on the \ac{SNR} of an event to reduce the volume of data to be processed, and additional cuts and vetoes are applied within the data-analysis pipeline in order to minimise the false alarm rate due to detector noise.
+Thresholding has been used to reduce the number of false alarms from a background population to a tolerable level, for example thresholding on radio pulse width is applied to data within the LOFAR NuMoon project ~\cite{Mevius2012}. \cite{Martinez2011} applies a threshold on a fitting parameter to optimize the separation of cosmic neutrinos and background for the ANTARES neutrino experiment.
+In \ac{GW} searches~\cite{2010PhRvD..81j2001A}, thresholds are set on the \ac{SNR} of an event to reduce the volume of data to be processed before additional cuts are applied to minimize the false alarm rate due to detector noise (which is another example of selection).
+Candidates from future \ac{GW} searches will be used as input for inferences on global parameters, such as the parameters of the \ac{BNS} mass distribution.